-Sites: CDL-Atlanta, CDL-Paris, CDL-Toronto
+Sites: CDL-Atlanta, CDL-Oxford, CDL-Paris, CDL-Seattle, CDL-Toronto

-Jeff started his career in the U.S. Air Force as a flight commander and aircraft maintenance officer on KC-135R tanker aircraft at MacDill AFB, Florida.
+Jeff started his career in the U.S. Air Force as a flight commander and aircraft maintenance officer on KC-135R tanker aircraft at MacDill AFB, FL.
 He was selected to attend the Air Force Institute of Technology and earned his master’s degree in aeronautical engineering.
-Jeff was stationed at Edwards AFB, California, where he joined the liquid rocket engine branch at the Air Force Research Laboratory where he worked on several component and engine technology programs including leadership of the joint Air Force-NASA Integrated Powerhead Demonstration engine.
+Jeff was stationed at Edwards AFB, CA, where he joined the liquid rocket engine branch at the Air Force Research Laboratory where he worked on several component and engine technology programs including leadership of the joint Air Force-NASA Integrated Powerhead Demonstration engine.
 This program performed the world’s first hydrogen full-flow staged combustion cycle engine demonstration.

 Jeff has received numerous Air Force and NASA awards, including a NASA Space Flight Awareness award, the NASA Made It Happen award, the NASA Stennis Space Center Propulsion Test Director’s Leadership Award, and was an Air Force Research Laboratory Technical Program Manager of the Year.
 In addition to his master’s degree, he has a bachelor’s in aerospace engineering from the Missouri University of Science and Technology.